pviotti/degiro-bookkeeper/README.md

    in case of transactions in non-€ currencies
  - accounts for Degiro fees on transactions
  - accounts for taxes on dividends automatically deducted by Degiro
- - only outputs earnings in €.
-Transactions are supported in the following currencies: €, USD
  - processes malformed input CSV (i.e. with garbled rows) and output cleaned up CSV in the same folder as the input file (with `-clean.csv` suffix)
  - works out dividends in € or USD in a given year
  - supports Irish CGT tax periods (i.e. Initial and Later - see revenue.ie)

+## Limitations

+ - only supports Degiro account statements in English language
+ - only outputs earnings in €
+ - only supports transactions in € or USD

  [degiro]: https://www.degiro.ie/